26.33 Male Circumcision

-- Suffers emotional harm from not having been sufficiently informed and consulted, or not having his wishes taken into account.
+- Suffer emotional harm from not having been sufficiently informed and consulted or not having their wishes taken into account.

-The professionals most likely to become aware that a boy is at risk of, or has already suffered, harm from circumcision are health professionals (GPs, health visitors, A&E staff or school nurses) and childminding, day care and teaching staff.
+The professionals most likely to become aware that a child is at risk of, or has already suffered, harm from circumcision are health professionals (GPs, health visitors, A&E staff or school nurses) and childminding, daycare and teaching staff.

-If a professional in any agency becomes aware, through something a child discloses or another means, that the child has been or may be harmed through male circumcision, a referral must be made to Children's Social Care in line with local procedures.
-Children's Social Care should assess the risk of harm to other male children in the same family, including unborn children.
+If a professional in any agency becomes aware, through something a child discloses or another means that the child has been or may be harmed through male circumcision, a referral must be made to Children's Services in line with local procedures.
+Children's Services should assess the risk of harm to other male children in the same family, including unborn children.

 Role of community / Religious Leaders